-There is a delay in the transition between the daytime and nighttime operation of the automatic lamp control system so that driving under bridges or bright overhead street lights does not affect the system.
-The automatic lamp control system will only be affected when the light sensor sees a change in lighting lasting longer than this delay.
+There is a delay in the transition between the daytime and nighttime operation of the DRL and the automatic headlamp systems so that driving under bridges or bright overhead street lights does not affect the system.
+The DRL and automatic headlamp systems will only be affected when the light sensor sees a change in lighting lasting longer than this delay.

-If the vehicle is started in a dark garage, the automatic lamp system turns on immediately.
-Once the vehicle exits the garage, it will take about 20 seconds for the automatic lamp system to change to DRL if it is light outside.
+If vehicle is started in a dark garage, the automatic headlamp system comes on immediately.
+Once the vehicle leaves the garage, it takes about one minute for the automatic headlamp system to change to DRL if it is light outside.
 During that delay, the instrument panel cluster may not be as bright as usual.
 Make sure the instrument panel brightness control is in the full bright position.
-See Instrument Panel Brightness on page 3-17.
-To idle the vehicle with the system off, turn the ignition on and turn the exterior light switch to the off/on position.
-For vehicles first sold in Canada, the transmission must stay in P (Park) for this function or the parking brake must be set for vehicles with manual transmissions.
+See Instrument Panel Brightness on page 3-16.
+To idle the vehicle with the automatic headlamp system off, turn the ignition on and set the exterior light switch to the off/on position.
+For vehicles first sold in Canada, the transmission must stay in P (Park) for this function.

-Turn on the regular headlamps when they are needed.
+The regular headlamps should be used when needed.